oisanjaya/prettier-plugin-pascal/README.md

 Prettier is an opinionated code formatter.
 It parses your code and reprints it using consistent formatting rules while taking the configured maximum line length into account.

 This plugin adds support for the Pascal language to Prettier.
+I believe that Pascal code deserves the same love and consistency as any modern language.

 It uses [tree-sitter-pascal](https://github.com/jimmckeeth/tree-sitter-pascal) to parse Pascal source code and generates Prettier's document structure from the resulting syntax tree.